revisioneer/revisioneer-rails/README.md

 To add deployments to revisioneer you need to integrate it into your deployment process.

+If you are using mina to power your deployments you might want to take a look at [mina-revisioneer][2] to automatically push informations to revisioneer.

 ## Installation

 Add this line to your application's Gemfile: